 Repeat after me: only do what is necessary—no more and no less.

 If you’re anything like me, as soon as January 1st comes along, you cram in all your five-year goals into one packed year.
 You love seeing your schedule filled.
 But being busy isn’t the same as being productive.
-Being proactive requires you to take a step back, reevaluate your priorities, and actually take things off of your plate before adding new goals.
+Peak productivity stems from being proactive.
+How to be proactive requires you to take a step back, reevaluate your priorities, and take things off of your plate before adding new goals.

 The brain is not designed to always operate at full capacity twenty-four hours a day.
 It needs a break.
 If we’re constantly immersing ourselves throughout the day with frivolous tasks, then we don’t have time to concentrate on our goals.